 Some fantasy betting apps offer unique contest types that go beyond the traditional formats:

-- Lightning Lineups: Users choose from pre-generated lineups, with the option to "spin" for new lineup sets, adding a game-show element to the selection process.
+- Lightning Lineups: Users choose from pre-generated lineups and can "spin" for new lineup sets, adding a game-show element to the selection process.

 - Survivor, Tiers, and One & Done (Splash Sports): These formats may involve eliminating the lowest scorers each round (Survivor), selecting from grouped player tiers, or competing in single-use, high-stakes contests.